 The voting process is highly decentralized, resulting in different policies and practices in states and counties throughout the country, even for national elections.
 Policies and practices for registration, early voting, ballot design, poll hours, voting machine selection, and proper voter identification vary widely.
 Most “officials” who work at the polls are volunteers who must address complicated situations with limited training.
 Some states regularly have long lines at the polls, others report their votes slowly, while others provide confusing information about the identification needed to vote.
 We have begun making a set of grants to address voting issues that include voting machine security, ballot design, online voter registration, voting access and processes that might limit it, voting process abuses, voter information and education, and recommended processes to modernize voting practices.

-Grantee organizations include Verified Voting Foundation, which promotes voting machine and polling place accountability, the University of Minnesota’s Humphrey School of Public Affairs, for a set of guides on ballot design, and the National Conference of State Legislatures, for its Elections Technology Project.
+- University of Minnesota’s Humphrey School of Public Affairs, for a set of guides on ballot design

-The Foundation also supported a set of organizations working to make the 2012 elections more fair and accessible, including the Advancement Project, Lawyers’ Committee for Civil Rights Under Law, League of Women Voters Education Fund, and Project Vote.
+The Foundation also supported a set of organizations working to make the 2012 elections more fair and accessible, including the Advancement Project, Brennan Center for Justice, and Lawyers’ Committee for Civil Rights Under Law.

 Other work to strengthen U.S. democracy

-Even as we pursue these two important areas, we continue to explore other work that may be important to the core goal of strengthening U.S. democracy.
-For example, we supported the Pew Research Center to conduct new polling on attitudes of citizens and the influence of media on those decisions, the Salzburg Global Seminar for a meeting to be held with the Volcker Alliance on the implementation of public policy through stronger and more effective governance; and the Foundation Center for a collaborative project with six other foundations to “map” the set of activities and the funding underway in the field.
+Even as we pursue these three important areas, we continue to explore other work that may be important to the core goal of strengthening U.S. democracy.
+For example, we supported the Pew Research Center to conduct new polling on attitudes of citizens and the influence of media on those decisions, and the Foundation Center for a collaborative project with six other foundations to “map” the set of activities and the funding underway in the field.
 In addition, to help Congress cross partisan divides, the Foundation has supported the Aspen Congressional Seminar and a bipartisan program for newly elected members of the U.S. House of Representatives offered by the Congressional Research Service of the Library of Congress.